K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 - c)	any costs and expenses associated with assistance with Litigation in connection with assets in the Portfolio in accordance with Clause 26; and
 - d)	any costs related to the termination of this Agreement payable in accordance with Clause 28.

-12.3	The fees set out in Schedule 3 are exclusive of any VAT or similar taxes which, if payable, shall be payable in addition by the Client at the same time as the fees, and after the provision of the Manager’s fee invoice.
+12.3  The fees set out in Schedule 3 are exclusive of any applicable sales taxes (including GST, HST, QST or similar taxes) which, if payable, shall be payable in addition by the Client at the same time as the fees and upon receipt of the Manager’s invoice.

-12.4	If, at any time, as a result of a Trigger Event, it appears in the reasonable opinion of the Manager that the requirement to charge VAT on the services has changed then the Manager shall, from the date of the Trigger Event, amend the amounts invoiced thereafter in respect of VAT on the services accordingly.
+12.4  If, at any time, as a result of a Trigger Event, it appears in the reasonable opinion of the Manager that the requirement to charge sales tax (including GST, HST, QST or similar taxes) on the services has changed, then the Manager shall, from the date of the Trigger Event, amend the amounts invoiced thereafter in respect of such sales tax accordingly.

 12.5 If, as a result of a Trigger Event, it appears, in the reasonable opinion of the Manager, that any amount paid by the Client to the Manager in respect of sales tax on the services has been paid in error, then: